 Any creative endeavour carries with it certain challenges which need to be surmounted.
-Whilst these may vary from project to project, an unsettling constant regardless of the particular form of express is the fear that what you create simply isn’t good enough.
+Whilst these may vary from project to project, an unsettling constant regardless of the particular form of expression is the fear that what you create simply isn’t good enough.
 Coining that feeling under the much snappier term of “Artistic Dysmorphia”, Dylan Carter’s animated short your art is shit, brutally lays bare the litany of insecurities which cover the landscape that lays between the work you create and the masters who inspired you in the first place.
 We invited Carter to tell DN how he came to make a film about “art and you and insecurity”.

 Essentially, my past few animations have been focused on different types of relationships in my life.
 I’d been getting more and more personal, starting with abstract ideas about love and eventually moving towards highly specific and intimate details about my life.
 For your art is shit I wanted to focus on my relationship with art, and more specifically, those insecure feelings anyone might have when putting something out for the world to judge. your art is shit came about as a kind of response to an unhealthy view going around in the indie artistic-community, and it’s especially apparent in those just starting out.
 It’s this insecurity that your work is somehow inadequate or that you should feel embarrassed about showing it publicly.
 It’s something that I see both on the internet and in person, but has definitely become more pronounced with the huge amount of exposure (and criticism) something can get online.
 I have no idea what the official name for this would be, so I dubbed it “Artistic Dysmorphia.”
 Before I made this animation, I wrote a large blog-post about the issue.
 However, when I got the idea in my head that it might be better to showcase the problem visually, I decided to hold off on posting the blog.
 Not fully sure if I even need to now.